exileqeq/chatgpt-binance-scalping/README.md

         print(f"Exit long at {row['close']} USD")
         in_trade = False
 ```
-This version maintains the same functionality while condensing the code by removing redundant adjustments in the moving average calculations and simplifying the code structure.
 # Next, I wrote and compiled a javascript program based on this example that looks like this:
 logo